 Menstrual care/feminine hygiene products - Effective January 1, 2020, menstrual care/ feminine hygiene products are allowed.
-This may include, but not limited to, tampons, pads, liners, cups, sponges, and other similar prodcuts.
-See Over-the-counter medications.
+This may include, but not limited to, tampons, pads, liners, cups, sponges, and other similar products.
+See

 Mentally handicapped, special home for - The cost of keeping a person with mental disabilities in a special home (not the home of a relative) on the recommendation of a psychiatrist to help the person adjust from life in a mental hospital to community living is reimbursable.

 Mileage, Provider Fees - Mileage charges from the provider related to rendering care & patient observation for treatment plan development are covered.

 Mobile body scan - These are considered preventive and diagnostic services and are covered.